zarif-tajwar/devseekers/docs/USEFUL_CLI_COMMANDS.md

       <a href="#run-the-dev-server-of-a-specific-app">Run the dev server of a specific app</a>
     </li>
     <li><a href="#ignore-a-specific-app-and-run-all-other-apps">Ignore a specific app and run all other apps</a></li>
-    <li><a href="#install-dependencies-of-a-specific-app-or-package-from-the-root directory">Install dependencies of a specific app or package from the root directory</a></li>
+    <li><a href="#install-dependencies-of-a-specific-app-or-package-from-the-root-directory">Install dependencies of a specific app or package from the root directory</a></li>
 </ul>

 <br/>